How to maintain your sobriety long-term.

-6. I prioritize my mental health.
+6. Prioritize your mental health.

 Like a lot of folks with drinking problems, I struggle with anxiety and depression.
 Those problems do not go away when you stop drinking.
 If anything, they intensify because you’re no longer drowning them out with booze.

 If you do not take care of your mental health, you will increase your risk of relapse.
 There are several ways I manage this in my life.